 However, the Mutual Fund will ensure that the Redemption Price will not be lower than 95% of the Applicable NAV.
-The Purchase Price shall be at applicable NAV
+The Purchase Price shall be at applicable NAV.

-Minimum amount purchase redemption switches
+Minimum amount for purchase / redemption / switches

-Refer Section I - Part I of Minimum amount for purchase/redemption/switches
+Refer Section I - Part I for Minimum amount for purchase/redemption/switches.